NY Epi Reg - The Unofficial New York Epiphone Registry

 Details see chapter 6.

-E. "Special SN" electric guitars 1949, electric Hawaiian guitars 1950–1956: Some electric models from 1949 and all Hawaiian guitars from 1950 onwards use "special" SN systems.
+E. "Special SN" electric guitars 1949, electric Hawaiian guitars 1950–1956: Some electric models from 1949 and all Hawaiian guitars from 1950 onwards use what we call "special" SN systems.
 (SN stamped on headstock or bridge unit.)

 Details see chapter 6.